Why Your High-Control Religious Upbringing Left You Feeling Starved for Love

 From infancy, the quality of love and emotional engagement we receive lays the groundwork for our self-image, the way we form relationships, and how we experience the world in general.

-This nurturing environment fosters a strong foundation of security and trust, essential components for healthy psychological development.
+This nurturing environment fosters a strong foundation of security and trust, which are essential components for healthy psychological development.

-And it teaches you how to recognize, manage, and express our emotions in constructive and connecting ways.
+This type of environment also teaches you how to recognize, manage, and express emotions in constructive and connecting ways.

 Some Possible Next Steps:

-If this article resonated with you and you’re looking to go deeper, here are a few things that may help:
+If this article resonated with you and you’re wondering where to go from here, you might consider the following options:

 In my last post, I talked about how parents influenced by religious indoctrination often lean towards authoritarian parenting styles, which can lead their children to develop insecure attachment patterns.
 Read it here: How Authoritarian Parenting Creates an Insecure Attachment Style…